Azure Active Directory Domain Services: Frequently Asked Questions (FAQs)

 Can I enable Azure AD Domain Services in a federated Azure AD directory?
-I use ADFS to authenticate users for access to Office 365 and do not synchronize password hashes to Azure AD.
+I do not synchronize password hashes to Azure AD.
 Can I enable Azure AD Domain Services for this directory?

 No. Azure AD Domain Services needs access to the password hashes of user accounts, to authenticate users via NTLM or Kerberos.
 In a federated directory, password hashes are not stored in the Azure AD directory.
 Therefore, Azure AD Domain Services does not work with such Azure AD directories.

 Can I make Azure AD Domain Services available in multiple virtual networks within my subscription?

 The service itself does not directly support this scenario.
 Your managed domain is available in only one virtual network at a time.
 However, you may configure connectivity between multiple virtual networks to expose Azure AD Domain Services to other virtual networks.
 See how you can connect virtual networks in Azure.

 Can I enable Azure AD Domain Services using PowerShell?